MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/toast-desktop-apps.md

 | -- | -- | -- | -- |
 | ✔️ | ✔️ | ❌ | ❌ |

-With this option, if you support classic desktop, you are much more limited in the notification templates and activation types that you can use, as seen below.<br/><br/>
+With this option, if you support desktop, then you're much more limited in the notification templates and activation types that you can use, as seen below.<br/><br/>

 | Template and activation type | Packaged | Unpackaged |
 | -- | -- | -- |